pelinvarol/pelinvarol/README.md

 ### I'm a 4th grade computer engineering student at Eskişehir Technical University.

-- 🌱 I’m currently working on Flutter.
+- 🌱 I’m currently working on Machine Learning & Data Science concepts.
-- ⚡ I would like to make projects related to Front-End Programming and I'm willing to study about back-end programming using Java.
+- ⚡ I'm willing to study about programming in Java.
-- 💬 I'm familiar with Java / HTML / CSS / JS / C# and Python .
+- 💬 I'm familiar with Java / Python / C# / HTML / CSS / JavaScript and Dart.
 - 🧐 You can contact me through this mail address. -> pelinsenavarol@outlook.com

 </br>